 But sticking with the primary U.S. based airline alliances partners is always a safe bet especially if you are just starting out.

 As you can see, understanding airline alliances is essential to maximizing your rewards and not ending up with small and unusable mileage points spread between multiple airlines.

 Be sure to read Part 2 – Beginner’s Guide To Travel Hacking & The Best Travel Credit Card.
-Here we will cover the single best travel credit card and how to
+Here we will cover the single best travel credit card and how to maximize its reward.

 If you enjoyed this article be sure to spread the love using your choice of social media links below.